dgramop/dhruv.fund/README.md

 If I give out a block grant, I can't reallocate that money to another project (if, for example, the recipient(s) loses interest in their project and no longer needs parts)<br/><br/>

 <h4>Whose money is this?</h4>
-I get it, most funds are named after dead people that did great things.
-I am neither dead, nor have I done anything all that great.<br/>
-I have no plans to be dead, but some constraints are hard to design around.<br/>
+My name is dhruv
 <br/>
-I was in the class of 2024, where I got a major in computer science and jetissoned my second math major to get into industry.<br/>
+I was in the class of 2024, where I got a major in computer science and jetissoned my second math major to get into industry.
+I was proud<br/>
 <br/>
 I was a teaching assistant (TA) for CS department.
-After almost unionizing the TA's because our $10/hr stipend was left unpaid nearly for over 3 months, I left this job with some of my friends to start https://passcs.io.<br/>
+After almost unionizing the TA's because our $10/hr stipend was left unpaid nearly for over 3 months, I left this job with some of my friends to start https://passcs.io.
+I was able to achieve several financial goals through this buisness, until I handed over the company to another tutor<br/>
 <br/>
+This experience created my despise for the back-office bean-counters that do not meaningfully improve the student or faculty experience.
+Hot take: if the bean-counters can't effectively discharge the University's legal obligations, how can we expect them to effectively administer innovation & academic funding?<br/><br/>
 <!--<details>
 <summary>Aside: How I lost faith in back-office payroll/finance types at GMU</summary>
 I earned my despise for back-office bean-counters after the following conversation with payroll:<br/>